Appup-Docs/Appup-Docs/docs/backend/triggers/README.md

 # Triggers
 Triggers are the different points or actions/events that executes the workflow logic.

-Just like workflows, Ttriggers are also categorized.
+Just like workflows, triggers are also categorized.

 ## REST
 These triggers invoke workflows when a specific URL is requested with an HTTP call.
 It supports verbs like GET, POST, PUT etc and can parse url/path parameters for workflows to inspect.